Authentic Korean Beef Bulgogi – So Easy! (VIDEO)

 Instructions

-- To a blender or food processor, add cubed Korean pear, onion, garlic and ginger.
+- To a blender or food processor, add cubed Korean pear, onion, garlic, ginger, and water.
 Blend until smooth.

-- Optionally, use a cheese cloth to strain out the pulp and leave the juice in a large mixing bowl.
-To the juice, add light soy sauce, mirin, brown sugar, sesame oil, and black pepper.
-Add the thinly sliced beef, thinly sliced onions, and green onions.
+- Use a cheese cloth to strain out the pulp and leave the juice in a large mixing bowl.
+To the strained liquid, add light soy sauce, mirin, brown sugar, sesame oil, and black pepper.
+Mix until the sugar has dissolved, then add the thinly sliced beef, thinly sliced onions, and green onions.
 Mix and marinate for at least 8 hours or up to 24 hours.

-- Over high heat, add a tbsp of oil to a pan.
-Cook the beef bulgogi in batches until the water cooks out and the beef and onions are nicely caramelized, about 4-5 minutes.
+- Over high heat, add a tbsp of oil to a large pan.
+Cook half of the beef bulgogi in batches until the liquid has evaporated and the beef and onions are nicely caramelized, about 4-5 minutes.
+Remove to a plate and repeat with the rest of the oil and bulgogi.

 - Serve with freshly steamed rice and garnish with sesame seeds and chopped scallions.